coreui/coreui/docs/content/4.0/components/callout.md

 ## Examples

 Callout component is prepared for any length of text, as well as an optional elements like icons, headings, etc. For a styling, use one of the **required** contextual classes (e.g., `.callout-success`).
-For inline dismissal, use the (e.g., `.callout-success`).

 {{< example >}}
 {{< callout.inline >}}
 {{- range (index $.Site.Data "theme-colors") }}